Smart Investments With Little Money

 1. Set clear financial goals

 Before making any investment, it's important to define your financial goals.
 Are you saving for retirement?
-Do you want to build an emergency fund or save for a down payment on a house?
+Do you want to create an emergency fund or save for a down payment on a house?
 Understanding your objectives will guide your investment decisions and help you choose the right options.

 2. Educate yourself